A Capacity-Based Rationale for Multi-Head Attention: Further Details on Our Explicit Constructions

 \section{Further Details on Our Explicit Constructions}

 We here provide additional details on our explicit constructions from Section~\ref{sec:upper}.
+The computational complexity of all the constructive algorithms we describe in this paper is $O(m d_{model} \log m)$.
+This follows fairly directly from the constructions themselves, although a small bit of care is needed to multiply the matrices together in the right order.
+This is significantly lower than the computation required to train an attention mechanism using gradient descent.
 We start with the easiest case - permutation graphs with no embedding.
 This result is subsummed by the second construction, so is only included as a warm up for the more general case.